Ragnarson/ragnarson-blog/source/posts/2017-07-10-when-to-move-away-from-heroku-the-cost-analysis.html.markdown

 # The tool

 Based on years of experience on both ends ([our own PaaS](https://shellycloud.com/), [customized solutions](https://ragnarson.com/services/infrastructure-and-devops/?utm_source=blog&utm_medium=blogpost&utm_campaign=heroku-cost)), we created a simple tool for comparing the price between Heroku and a customized solution.
-The bespoke platform consists of a code which sets up all services on top of a server infrastructure provider (AWS in our example) and is maintenanced and supported by a team of administrators.
+The bespoke platform consists of a code which sets up all services on top of a server infrastructure provider (AWS in our example) and is maintained and supported by a team of administrators.

 ['Heroku vs a custom solution based on AWS - the cost analysis' spreadsheet](https://goo.gl/6rZDkU)